dagronlund/reptilia/README.md

 # risc-v
 SystemVerilog RISC-V implementation and libraries

+## Folder Structure

+rtl/
+	Systemverilog (\*.sv) files containing modules that are going to be synthesized into logic

+intf/
+	Systemverilog (\*.sv) files containing interfaces that will be used to connect different modules together

+lib/
+	Systemverilog header (\*.svh) files containing packages with enumerations, structs, and functions that will contain shared behavior between modules.

 ## Stream Libraries
 Managing and pipelining streams is a critical part of digital logic design, and a consistent naming convention and library support is crucial part of maintainable design.